Skip to content

 Uisgneabhal Mor (Uisgnaval Mor) — common questions

-Uisgneabhal Mor (Uisgnaval Mor) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 599m of ascent and takes most walkers 4-6 hours.
-Terrain: Stripped Lewisian gneiss slabs, peat hags and tussocky grass — classic Hebridean walking surface.
+On the OutdoorSCOT scale, Uisgneabhal Mor (Uisgnaval Mor) comes in at 4/5 — challenging.
+Expect roughly 13km and 599m of ascent on the usual route — 4-6 hours for most parties.
+Underfoot: Stripped Lewisian gneiss slabs, peat hags and tussocky grass — classic Hebridean walking surface.

 Where do I park for Uisgneabhal Mor (Uisgnaval Mor)?

-Standard parking is at NB133089 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NB133089 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Uisgneabhal Mor (Uisgnaval Mor)?